iotaledger/iota-wiki/docs/participate/the-community/discord.md

 **COMMUNITY DEVELOPMENT**

-These channels are dedicated to the developers in our ecosystem with a list of programming language specific channels, community activities and development like the comnet or the ntf-marketplace.
+These channels are dedicated to the developers in our ecosystem with a list of programming language specific channels, community activities and development like the Comnet or the NFT-marketplace.

 **IOTA IMPACT**